- We Are

 Great River Energy has CCR disposal units at its plants in North Dakota.
 These facilities are in compliance with existing North Dakota rules that regulate coal ash from its power plants and with the CCR rule.

 Great River Energy supports the EPA’s decision to designate coal ash as a non-hazardous waste.
 The 2015 rule provided for enforcement through citizen suits.
-This enforcement approach had the potential to create inconsistent implementation of the rule.
-In December 2016, the Water Infrastructure Improvements Act for the Nation was signed into law and will allow EPA to delegate the enforcement of the rule’s provisions to states.
-This legislation creates more consistency and facilitates compliance.
+In December 2016, the Water Infrastructure Improvements Act for the Nation was signed into law and allows EPA to delegate the enforcement of the rule’s provisions to states.

 Great River Energy takes seriously the responsibility to protect communities and the environment, and it has found beneficial ways to use ash and other byproducts from its power plants.
 For example, Great River Energy markets much of the fly ash created at its power plants.
 This fine ash has numerous industrial applications, such as replacing Portland cement in concrete production.
-For every ton of Portland cement that is replaced with fly ash, up to one ton of greenhouse gas emissions is avoided.
+For every ton of Portland cement that is replaced with fly ash, approximately 0.8 tons of greenhouse gas emissions are avoided.